Degenerate crossing number and signed reversal distance: Perfect drawings for -vertex graph embeddings

+The proof is based on exhaustive analysis of all the loopless $2$-vertex embedding schemes of non-orientable genus $2$ and $3$, as pictured in Figure~\ref{cases}.

+\begin{proof}[Proof of Lemma~\ref{fantastique}] We first prove the first point.
+Let $\pi$ be the sc-permutation associated to the embedding scheme.
+Since $\pi$ is reduced and non-orientable, by Theorem~\ref{HP}, the HP algorithm provides a path of sc-permutations $\{\pi=\pi^1,\pi^2,\ldots \pi^{g+1}=id\}$, where $g$ is the non-orientable genus of $\pi$.
+We distinguish cases depending on the value of $g$.

-If $g \geq 3$, we consider the sub-path $\{\pi^1,\pi^2,\ldots,\pi^{k}\}$, with $g-k=3$ and realize this sub-path as a cross-cap drawing $\phi$ as described in Section~\ref{preliminaries}.
+If $g \geq 3$, we consider the sub-path $\{\pi^1,\pi^2,\ldots,\pi^{k}\}$, with $g-k=2$ and realize this sub-path as a cross-cap drawing $\phi$ as described in Section~\ref{preliminaries}.
 Notice that if there exists a fantastic cross-cap drawing $\phi'$ for $\pi^{k}$, we can concatenate $\phi$ with $\phi'$ to obtain a fantastic cross-cap drawing for $\pi$.
-Now $\pi^{k}$ is a reduced signed permutation of non-orientable genus $3$.
+Now, $\pi^{k}$ is an sc-permutation of non-orientable genus $3$.
+If $\pi^k$ contains homotopic edges, for each collection of homotopic edges we reduce them, which amounts to removing all of them but one.
 The proof then proceeds via an exhaustive case analysis.
-Without loss of generality, we can assume that \begin{itemize} \item There is no non-trivial block in $\pi^k$ since that is preserved by the HP algorithm. \item There are no homotopic edges since, for any collection of homotopic edges, one can remove all but one and add them in the end identical to the remaining one. \item There is at least one edge of signature $-1$ and one edge of signature $+1$ in $\pi^k$.
-Otherwise, $\pi^k$ is orientable, which is impossible since by Theorem~\ref{HP}, the HP algorithm preserves non-orientability. \item $\pi^k$ is maximal while preserving these three properties.
+Without loss of generality, we can assume that \begin{itemize} \item The scheme $\pi^k$ is reduced since this is preserved by the HP algorithm (this is a consequence of Lemma~\ref{noblock}).

+\item There is at least one edge of signature $-1$ and one edge of signature $+1$ in $\pi^k$.
+Otherwise, $\pi^k$ is orientable, which is impossible since by Lemma~\ref{noblock}, the HP algorithm preserves non-orientability. \item $\pi^k$ has a maximal number of edges while preserving these properties.
 Indeed, otherwise, we can add edges, draw the resulting scheme and remove these superfluous edges at the end. \end{itemize}